k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

 #### Data Type

-Check **Entities** and/or **Reference** to load them to the target environment selected in the **Provision to Environment** setting.
+Check the **Entities** checkbox and/or **Reference** checkbox to load them to the target environment selected in the **Provision to Environment** setting.

-Note that the Entities must be checked in the task if it also includes an [entity reservation](/articles/TDM/tdm_architecture/08_entity_reservation.md) (the Reserve task type is checked together with the Load task type).
+Note that the Entities checkbox must be checked in the task if it also includes an [entity reservation](/articles/TDM/tdm_architecture/08_entity_reservation.md) (the Reserve task type checkbox is checked together with the Load task type checkbox).

 Click [here](24_task_reference_tab.md) for more information about the reference handling.